ctrlaltdylan/ctrlaltdylan.github.io/_posts/2020-02-12-state-of-jekyll-headless-editors.md

 Instead you just write online, and publish.
 Maybe that crazy WordPress idea was up to something after all.

-** UPDATE: ** that image doesn't load.
+ **UPDATE:**  that image doesn't load.
 Which means out of the box default image handling in Prose is broken for Jekyll drafts.
 Bummer.

-** UPDATE #2 ** remembering your metadata needed for a post is kind of annoying too.
+ **UPDATE #2**  remembering your metadata needed for a post is kind of annoying too.
 Not a fan of that.
 But metadata is editable from the GUI which is really nice.

+**UPDATE #3** got over my grips about local logins with Netlify CMS.
+This latest edit is done directly on "prod" with Netlify CMS and it *feels* great.
+I'll be using this editor for awhile.